hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

-5. If we click on the three lines (it's in the top left corner), a new menu will be displayed.
+5. A new menu will be displayed if we click on the three lines (it's in the top left corner).

 Here we have two options: